-6-Month, 1-Year & 2-Year Drug and Alcohol Rehab Centers Near Me
+6-Month, 1-Year & 2-Year Long Term Drug and Alcohol Rehabs Near Me

 The sooner a person starts treatment, the better.
 It is possible to differentiate between long-term and short-term rehab, as well as between treatment in an outpatient and inpatient setting.
 Long-term inpatient and residential rehab programs normally last between 30 and 90 days, this is simply not enough time to support the recovery of a person who has had a long and complicated history of substance abuse and relapse.
 In those cases, rehab programs that last a minimum of 6 months may be a more reliable alternative.1

 Each individual battling drug and alcohol abuse is in a unique situation and has a unique set of needs.
 This is why there is a great emphasis on providing personalized treatment to all individuals in this situation.
 The duration and specific details of a person’s treatment plan depends on a long list of factors, but it is mainly the duration, severity, and pattern of substance abuse that define a person’s course of treatment.